How we are helping

 - procurement of 380 water tanks for households on Ebeye

 - the introduction of an education management information system and school accreditation system

 - across both RMI and FSM, approximately 10,000 school-aged children in up to 50 schools and surrounding communities becoming more aware of climate change and disaster risks; and

-- 32 Australian scholarship awardees from RMI completing their tertiary studies in Australia and the region.
+- Since 2017, 50 Australia Awards have been made available to students from RMI for tertiary studies in Australia and the region.